Vikings draft WR Justin Jefferson from LSU

 Jefferson, 6-foot-1 and 202 pounds, starred as a junior for LSU in their championship season in 2019.
 He racked up 111 receptions for 1,540 receiving yards and 18 touchdowns.

-Jefferson scored four touchdowns in the first half against Oklahoma to help lead LSU to the national championship game in 2019.
+Jefferson scored four touchdowns in the first half against Oklahoma to help lead LSU to the national championship game.

 "LSU's Justin Jefferson, the best slot receiver in this class, could go as high as No. 13 to San Francisco," ESPN's Mel Kiper Jr. said earlier this week.
 "He's rising after running a 4.43 40-yard dash at the combine."

-The Vikings two first round picks were No. 22 and No. 25, but Vikings General Manager Rick Spielman traded the No. 25 pick to San Francisco 49ers.
-The Vikings moved back to San Fran's pick at No. 31.
+The Vikings two first round picks are No. 22 and No. 25.

-The Green Bay Packers made a surprise move and traded up to the No. 26 spot in the first round to select Utah State quarterback Jordan Love.

 This year's draft was a "virtual draft" due to the COVID-19 pandemic.

-General managers around the NFL said this week that the draft will be unprecedented and may have a few extra surprises and glitches.
+General managers around the NFL said this week that the draft will be unprecendented and may have a few extra surprises and glitches.

 On Friday night, the NFL will hold the second and third rounds of the draft, with the Vikings having three picks, No. 58, No. 89 and No. 105.